J. A. Happ: Toronto Blue Jays

 Happ was traded to the Toronto Blue Jays on July 20, 2012, along with Brandon Lyon, and David Carpenter, for Francisco Cordero, Ben Francisco, Asher Wojciechowski, David Rollins, Joe Musgrove, Carlos Pérez, and Kevin Comer.
 Happ worked as a reliever for the Blue Jays until the demotion of Brett Cecil allowed him to be promoted to the vacant starting role.
 On September 7, the Jays announced that Happ would undergo surgery on a fractured right foot and miss the rest of the season.
 Happ made 10 appearances (6 starts) with the Blue Jays in 2012, and finished with a 3–2 record and a 4.46 ERA.
-On January 18, 2013, it was announced that the Blue Jays had avoided arbitration with Happ, signing him to a one-year contract worth $3.7 million.
+On January 18, 2013, it was announced that Happ avoided arbitration, agreeing to a one-year, $3.7 million contract with Toronto.

 On May 7, 2013, in a game against the Tampa Bay Rays, Happ was hit in the head by a line drive hit by Desmond Jennings.
 He collapsed immediately, but remained conscious and after lying on the mound for 11 minutes, he was taken off the field on a stretcher and taken to Bayfront Medical Center.
 The nursing supervisor told the Associated Press that Happ had been admitted to the hospital and was in stable condition.
 Happ remained in hospital overnight, and was released the next morning with a head contusion and a laceration to his left ear.
 Happ was placed on the 15-day disabled list after being released from the hospital.
 He was then transferred to the 60-day disabled list on May 24 to make room for Sean Nolin.
 Happ was activated from the disabled list on August 5, and retook his role in the starting rotation.
 After making his start on August 12, Happ was placed on the bereavement list due to the death of his grandfather.
 In his first start at Tropicana Field since he was struck by a line drive, Happ recorded the win, pitching 51/3 innings and giving up 2 earned runs on 5 hits with 5 strikeouts.
 In total in 2013, Happ made 18 starts totaling 922/3 innings, and posted a record of 5–7, a 4.56 ERA, 77 strikeouts, and a 1.45 WHIP.